 Fitness centers and club memberships

-Why it was supposed to work: Providing employees with a free gym membership or even an on-site gym access encourages better health and increases productivity.
+Why it was supposed to work: Providing employees with a free gym membership or access to an onsite gym would encourage them to exercise more frequently.

-Why it was supposed to work: Screenings increase employees' awareness about health issues, and give them a way to monitor their health from the workplace.
+Why it was supposed to work: Screenings would increase employees' awareness about health issues and allow them to monitor their health from the workplace.

-A new approach: Recommend screenings and health assessments based on an individual’s personal and family health history.
-Follow up screenings with concrete medical advice and support, goal-setting assistance, and other tangible strategies for improving health.
+A new approach: Recommended screenings and health assessments are based on an individual’s personal and family health history.
+These screenings are followed with concrete medical advice and support, including goal-setting assistance and tangible strategies.

-On- or near-site clinics offer a better approach
+On- or near-site clinics offer a better option